scrive/nix-workshop/code/05-package-management/01-dependency-management.md

 Mono-versioning places much higher value in stability.
 People in this camp want to make sure each version of the software always work.
-They achieve that by significantly limit the number of versions of the software, and throughoutly test the software before upgrading any version.
+They achieve that by significantly limiting the number of versions of the software, and thoroughly testing softwares before upgrading any version.

 Mono-versioning tend to put emphasis in LTS (long term support) releases, where its components are guaranteed to not have any breaking changes